CHAPTER 16 – AN AFRICAN NIGHT

 “Then tonight, Aisha gave me a purple box to give to the doctors in India.
 She says that I can’t open it.”

 Noru wrapped her arm around her friend and kissed her cheek.
 “We better go back.
 I wish I could go to your wedding.
 Come to my room tomorrow for your gift.”

 “Kalrissian,” Noru then called to the absent dog

-“Your dog is stupid,” said the other girl. “to not listen to your commands.”
+“Your dog is stupid,” said the other girl, “not to listen to your commands.”

 Noru pulled a packet from her pocket and noisily unwrapped the paper.
-The animal promptly materialized and took his dried meat reward.
+The animal promptly materialized and took his meat.